ryanlyy/kdb/docs/networking_helper.md

 # Q2: 127.0.0.1 always plumbed into lo?
 A1: Yes. when kernel detect device with LOOPBACK flag, it will add 127.0.0.1

+and ::1 will be added too but it is controlled by net.ipv6.conf.lo.disable_ipv6

 ```bash
 root@k8s-controler-1:~# ip netns add myns
 root@k8s-controler-1:~# ip netns exec myns ip addr